Mahabodhi Temple: Restoration

-During the 13th century and again the 19th century, Burmese rulers undertook restoration of the temple complex and surrounding wall.
+During the 13th century and again in the 19th century, Burmese rulers undertook restoration of the temple complex and surrounding wall.
 In the 1880s, the then-British colonial government of India began to restore Mahabodhi Temple under the direction of Sir Alexander Cunningham and Joseph David Beglar.
 In 1884, a large Buddha image of the Pāla period, likely removed at an earlier stage to the Mahant's residence from the temple sanctum, was reinstated.
 The plith of the image was reconstructed at the time and parts of the dedicatory inscription inserted in their current position.
 The inscription records the rededication of the image by Pīṭhīpati Jayasena in the 13th century.
 In 1886, Sir Edwin Arnold visited the site and under guidance from Ven.
 Weligama Sri Sumangala published several articles drawing the attention of the Buddhists to the deplorable conditions of Buddhagaya.
 The sculpture has since been repaired, painted and gilded and is under active worship in the sanctum.